Red Power movement: Occupation of Alcatraz

 During the occupation, IAT released a statement called the Alcatraz Proclamation which explained that the Indians had the right to Alcatraz Island due to the right to discovery.
 The Proclamation went on to describe the deserted prison island as comparable to the conditions of the Indian Reservations.
 IAT was also joined by National Indian Youth Council (NIYC) during the Alcatraz movement and the growing group of young, educated, and passionate American Indians made their presence known in the media.
 Richard Oakes became the public figure for the occupation and participated in the press conferences for releases of documents such as the Alcatraz Proclamation and goals for the island which included building cultural centers, educational facilities, and recreational spaces for Indians to be together as Indians.

 The Occupation of Alcatraz ended after a series of disorienting events on the island.
 The January 1970 death of Richard Oakes' 13-year-old stepdaughter due to falling from a building brought Richard and his wife Anne back to the mainland.
 Some of the student occupiers went back to school when the Oakes' left.
-A problem of drug and alcohol abuse also became prominent on the island, which affected the occupations reputation.
+A problem of drug and alcohol abuse also became prominent on the island, which affected the occupation's reputation.
 The remaining leaders were John Trudell, LaNada Means, and Stella Leach, who could not end up agreeing on a way to further develop the occupation.
 Electricity and water being cut off to the island by May, and a suspicious fire that burned three buildings were further factors that led to the dismantling of the occupation.
 Protestors continued to depart from the island during the downward spiral.
 On June 11, 1971 a large number of police officers used force to remove the remaining few protestors.

 Although the protesters ultimately failed to achieve their specific goals, they helped catalyze the Indian community.
 With the occupation of Alcatraz, a participant said, "we got back our worth, our pride, our dignity, our humanity."